UWCNuclear/Dat2Root/README.md

 The goal of this script is to convert MTSort spectra to ROOT, and also to start getting familiar with ROOT scripts/macros.

-To use Dat2Root, you should first save your MTSort spectrum in ASCII format (for example: input.dat).
+To use Dat2Root, you should first save your MTSort spectrum in ASCII format with two columns (for example: input.dat).

 In Dat2Root.C, you should edit the input and output file names.
 Whenever you edit a script, you should close ROOT/GRSISort to run it again.